 25) Paul Bodin, relative to the proposed lease of Camp High Sierra to Mammoth Mountain Ski Area, LLC.
+Referred to General Manager.

 26) Edward Lee, relative to the lack of parks and security at parks in his neighborhood.

 27) David Siegel, relative to Brentwood Flag Football at Barrington Recreation Center.